Author – Arindam Paul

 To tackle these issues, first, the government needs to provide funding to retrofit existing public buildings with improved energy-efficient appliances.
 If consumers observe large scale power savings happening in a public building, then they will emulate that in their households.
 Secondly, the government should publicize building energy standards with required improvements.
 Lastly, the appliance standards should be upgraded regarding the level of efficiency needed, and programs such as Energy Star are a great influence.
 The Energy Star label is now found on more than 75 products, apartments, commercial buildings, and industrial plants.

 Some governments inspire their citizens to conserve energy through direct appeal.
 In the case of electricity, efficiency can be achieved by letting consumers see their real-time price and consumption on the electricity grid, which is now possible with the help of smart energy meters.
 If consumers can view the price of electricity with the help of technology, then they will be able to shift their usage pattern of home appliances, which would eventually lead to highly efficient use of energy.

 Smart meter for electricity monitoring | Source: Indiamart

 Technology that curbs energy waste

-One idea that is changing today’s electricity utility regulations is power companies getting incentives not just to sell their product, but to deploy technologies that help the customers use their product more efficiently.
+One idea that is changing today’s electricity utility regulations is power companies get incentives not just to sell their product, but to deploy technologies that help the customers use their product more efficiently.
 The government could also recruit private players in this program to curb energy waste.
-Use of energy efficient appliances among Indian consumers helps to upgrade the benefits of power resources, while also cutting down their consumption.
+When Indian consumers utilize energy-efficient appliances they help in upgrading to the benefits of power resources, while also cutting down their consumption.
 With the help of informative programs, individuals will be able to understand the importance of energy consumption and try to save resources.